s0um0r0y/cosmo_logic/README.md

 - **Graphics Card:** Dedicated graphics card preferred
 - **Internet:** Minimum speed of 5 Mbps & latency <= 50ms

+# Competition Timeline

+## 1st to 25th Aug, 2023 - Registrations

+Team of two to four students from the same college, any year/discipline can register for the competition.

+## 1st Week of Sept, 2023 - Theme Assignment

+Based on the members’ filled profile details and theme preferences, e-Yantra will assign the best-suited theme for the team.

+After the registration and payment, teams will be inducted into Stage 1 of the competition.

+## Sept, 2023 - Nov, 2023 - Stage 1

+Stage 1 is divided into three tasks: Task 0, Task 1, and Task 2.
+All the tasks will be either in simulation or will be software-based (MOOC).

+Top-performing teams will be selected for Stage 2 based on their Stage 1 performance.

 ## TEAM MEMBERS ##
 | Name              | Branch          | Email ID                   |